Introduction to Address Resolution Protocol

 The below tables is the ARP packet format:

-ARP packet format is shown as follows:
+ARP packet format

 - Hardware type: It is a 16-bit field that defines the type of network on which address resolution protocol is running.